Offer callbacks

 • A rejected event completion (e.g., fraud, timeout, invalid activity)

 If a reward is deducted, the deduction amount is included in the VALUE:CURRENCY and VALUE:USD parameters.
+We will always deduct the full event (task) reward amount; there are no partial deductions at the event (task) level.

 Most reconciliations (≈95%) occur within the first 30 days, but they can technically happen at any time.